aparcar/openwrt-docker/README.md

 # OpenWrt Docker repository

 This repository contains scripts to create Docker containers for OpenWrt.
-The scripts are run via an CI and upload such containers do docker.io.
+The scripts are run via an CI and upload such containers to docker.io.

 Used variables are `BRANCHES`, `TARGETS`, `DOCKER_USER`, `DOCKER_PASS` and `DOCKER_IMAGE`.